Have you been to small towns or do you currently live in one? Are you looking for some small town business ideas to help you thrive in your community?

 26. Garden And Lawn Care Business ($40K/Year)

-If you love spending time outdoors, then starting a garden and lawn care service can be a profitable business idea.
+If you love spending time outdoors, then starting lawn and gardening services can be a profitable idea.

 You can offer a variety of services, such as lawn mowing, weed control, and more.